procedure1/AutoBS/README.md

 <p align="center"><img src="images/Beat-Saber-AutoBS-Mod-Mixed-Reality-Portals.gif" alt="AutoBS Auto Mixed Reality Portals"></p>

+### NOTE: Requires `ALVR` or `Virtual Desktop App`.
-- NOTE: Requires `Virtual Desktop App`.
-Turn on Streaming > VR Passthrough > Environment checkbox.
+- `Virtual Desktop App` -- Turn on Streaming > VR Passthrough > Environment checkbox.

 Configure Virtual Desktop's VR Passthrough setting: Pure Green Color (red:0, green:255, blue:0), Similarity: 10%, Smoothness: 25%, Opacity: 50%.
 These settings work well for me but feel free to play with them.
-Its best to use custom color schemes to avoid pure green in your maps.
+It's best to use Beat Saber custom color schemes to avoid pure green in your maps.
 (The AutoBS config file has 'MixedRealityGreenScreenColor' which lets you change the passthrough color if you prefer another color besides green.)

 | | |
 |--|--|
 | ![AutoBS Beat Saber Automation Mod Mixed Reality Portal Setup](images/Virtual-Desktop-Configuration-1.jpg) |  ![AutoBS Beat Saber Automation Mod Mixed Reality Portal Setup](images/Virtual-Desktop-Configuration-2.jpg) |

+- `ALVR App` -- Go to Settings > Video > Turn on Passthrough > Use RGB Chroma Key

+Configure Red => 0, Green => 255, Blue => 0.
+Distance Threshold => 40 or greator.
+Feathering => 50 or greator.
+These settings work well for me but feel free to play with them.
+It's best to use custom Beat Saber color schemes to avoid pure green in your maps.
+(The AutoBS config file has 'MixedRealityGreenScreenColor' which lets you change the passthrough color if you prefer another color besides green.)

 ## Arcitect Arc + Chain Maker